5 tips to a future-proof retirement

 Depending on the CPF LIFE scheme you have opted for (Basic or Standard), you will begin receiving payouts at age 75 or 90.
 The payout is sufficient to provide a basic standard of living, but it cannot be inflation indexed.
 This means that the amount of CPF LIFE payout (e.g. $1,300) received if you turn 65 today may be worth much less after 20 years, due to the effects of inflation.

 To future proof your retirement with sufficient savings, you may wish to structure a “pseudo-annuity” ladder, either through the Supplementary Retirement Scheme (SRS), or a series of endowment policies which mature at different times.
 The cash flow from SRS withdrawals and maturing policies will supplement your CPF LIFE payout, ensuring an adequate amount to live at your desired level of comfort.

 Compared to savings, investments can help achieve your financial goals in a shorter period of time.
 When deciding to embark on investing for your retirement, consider key factors such as your risk profile, objective and time horizon.
-Read about some good investing practices and strategies here.

 Restart your career

 Average life expectancy in Singapore is around 85 years, and increasing.
 But statutory retirement age is still 62 years.
 Supposing you retire at 62 and live to 85, there are 23 years in between.
 These may be spent idly, or productively.
 Education does not have an expiry date - continue to upgrade your skills or learn new ones.
 This will help you stay mentally active and busy.
 It also offers opportunities for social interaction.

 It is difficult to quantify future medical expenses because its cost is always changing.
 You will have to be prepared to spend more on healthcare after retirement as compared to the present.
 Furthermore, the cost of professional elder caregiving and nursing services are very high and could easily take a significant portion of your retirement savings.